30 Point Commercial Office Cleaning Checklist

 12. Clean and Sanitize Garbage Cans

-From dirt and dust to debris, floors can become soiled quickly.
+Floors From dirt and dust to debris, floors can become soiled quickly.
 With everyone coming in from outdoors, it’s especially important to clean your floors regularly.
-No clean office is complete without shiny floors and clean carpets.
+No office is clean without regularly maintained floors.
+According to WebMD germs can travel on peoples shoes.
+This makes it even more important to clean all your office flooring regularly with the appropriate cleaning techniques.
 For areas that are hard to reach, use a detail vacuum.
 Commercial grade backpack vacuums typically work best for this.
 These tools are what most commercial cleaning services use, so you can rest assured that it’s a trusted approach.
 For hard floors consider using a microfiber flat mop.